Picture of Marie Thompson

 • Theories of noise and its use as a musical resource

-I am the Principal Investigator of the AHRC-funded project Tinnitus, Auditory Knowledge and the Arts, which explores how the arts might help to enrich understandings of tinnitus and the diverse ways it affects listeners.
-I am also the co-founder (with Annie Goh) of Sonic Cyberfeminisms, an ongoing project that critically and creatively interrogates the relationship between gender, sound, technology and feminist practice.
+Between 2020-2024, I was the Principal Investigator of the AHRC-funded project Tinnitus, Auditory Knowledge and the Arts, which explores how the arts might help to enrich understandings of tinnitus and the diverse ways it affects listeners.
+This project has led to the development of Sharing Tinnitus: A Creative Toolkit for Tinnitus Support Groups, a freely available resource for tinnitus support groups that provides instruction for creative activities that can help people talk about, reflect upon and understand their tinnitus in new ways.

 Teaching interests

 My teaching interests concern the cultural study of music.
-I am the module chair of A874: MA Music Part 2 and have been a member of the module team for Central Questions in the Study of Music.
+I was the module chair of A874: MA Music Part 2 and have been a member of the module team for Central Questions in the Study of Music A342.
 I was the lead author of the short course AXS006: Dolly Parton: Music, Identity and Culture , which introduces Parton and her music in relation to various social, cultural and musical issues.
 I also produced teaching materials on the politics of sound systems for AXS005: Sound Systems in Popular Music: from Jamacian Dub to Stadium Rock.

 Projects